 A Virtual Private Network (VPN) is perfect for internal employees who need to access the server (or section of the server) from anywhere besides the office.
 In fact, at SecureLink we use VPN client software on our laptops to do just that; if you need to work remotely and need to update something that’s on the server, just use your VPN and you can easily get it done.
 Generally, this type of network offers high-speed connections that help companies operate efficiently.
 In addition to allowing employees to work from home or on the road, VPN connections can also give vendors access to internal resources they need in order to support company operations.

 However, there are a number of problems, concerns, and vulnerabilities when it comes to deploying VPN services.
 Understanding these common VPN issues is crucial in protecting your company’s network security.
-That’s why we’ve categorized these common issues as the not-so-good, the bad, and the ugly to help you make an informed decision on whether or not your organization should implement a VPN.
+That’s why we’ve categorized these common issues as the not-so-good, the bad, and the ugly to help you make an informed decision on whether your organization should implement a VPN.